epinio/docs/docs/installation/dns_setup.md

 ---

-During an [Epinio installation](install_epinio.md), a "system" domain must be specified in the `global.domain` helm field.
+During an [Epinio installation](install_epinio.md), you need to specify a "system" domain in the `global.domain` helm field.
+You use this field for access to:

+- an Epinio API server
+- an Epinio WebUI
+- a dex (OpenID Connect Provider)
-This field is used to access an Epinio API server and to create default routes for the deployed applications.
+- to create default routes for the deployed applications.

-The `global.domain` domain must be a wildcard domain, so any subdomain should resolve to the same IP address as the domain itself.
+The `global.domain` field must be a wildcard domain.
+So, any subdomain should resolve to the same IP address as the domain itself.
 That domain IP address, should target your cluster's Ingress controller (for example, Traefik)

 :::note

 Epinio will install successfully even if your DNS setup is not complete.
-There is an exception when the Lets Encrypt issuer is used.
+An exception is when the Lets Encrypt certificate issuer is used.
-Then `cert-manager` will fail to create certificates until the domain is accessible.
+In this case, `cert-manager` will fail to create certificates.
+When the domain becomes accessible certificates can be created.
 You can read more about certificate issuers [here](../howtos/other/certificate_issuers.md).
 Epinio will work after the DNS setup is correct and the domain becomes available.